djwglpuppy/coffee-middle/README.md

 #Coffee-middle

-An easy to use Connect / Express middleware node.js application for compiling coffee-script files.
+A Connect / Express middleware node.js application for compiling coffee-script files to a new file or on the fly.

 ##Installation